 Process::Error: CreateProcess() failed: The system cannot find the file specified. # ./lib/puppet/util.rb:331:in `execute' # ./lib/puppet/resource/type_collection.rb:141:in `version' # ./lib/puppet/parser/compiler.rb:433:in `initvars' # ./lib/puppet/parser/compiler.rb:191:in `initialize' # ./spec/integration/parser/compiler_spec.rb:24:in `new' # ./spec/integration/parser/compiler_spec.rb:24

-#3 Updated by Josh Cooper almost 3 years ago
+#3 Updated by Josh Cooper about 3 years ago

 Btw, %x does not work when the command is located in a directory with a space.